-Avenue Montaigne is the mythical luxury fashion avenue of Paris.
-Dior was founded in 1947 by French Fashion designer Christian Dior at 30, avenue Montaigne.
-Plazza Athenee, the exclusive five star hotel, one of the bests in town, is located at 25.
-The Theatre des Champs-Elysées, at 15, is the kingdom of classical music.
+Avenue Montaigne is the kingdom of luxury fashion stores.
+Dior was founded in 1947 by French fashion designer Christian Dior at 30, avenue Montaigne.
+Today, the large Dior fashion store is still there on the first floor of Dior Head office.
+Chanel and Vuitton too have stores in the avenue.
+Plazza Athénée, the exclusive five star hotel, one of the bests in town, is located at 25.
+The Théatre des Champs-Elysées, at 15, is the kingdom of classical music.
 More facts on French fashion in Paris

 In between the Champs-Elysées and the Seine river banks, the famous Avenue Montaigne is the fanciest shopping avenue of Paris.
 Whereas the Champs-Elysées shops are mostly mainstream fashion brand stores, Avenue Montaigne retains its dedication to luxury.
 Many high end fashion brands have a flagship store on Avenue Montaigne.
 Avenue Montaigne is famous for Dior flagship store at number 30, the historical building where Dior was founded by Christian Dior, the French fashion designer, on December 16th 1946.